interstellarfrog/interstellar/CONTRIBUTING.md

+- If your not a big code writter you can still help by documenting code if you understand it

 # Requirements

 - Write all code in rust - I am trying to keep the github code usage at 100% for rust, for assembly use `core::arch::asm!` or `core::arch::global_asm!`